alan0201tw/Python_EasyNote/README.md

 Caution :
 Please don't edit "note_file.txt" directly , doing so will very likely cause error when loading your notes next time.

-If you found any bug when using or you have any suggestions , please comment !
+If you find any bug when using or you have any suggestions , please comment !